The Romance of Runnibede: Reception

 Phillips announced plans to map more films with Dunlap and gave evidence at the Royal Commission on the Moving Picture Industry in Australia that Australian industry did not require subsidy.

 The film was previewed in Sydney in September 1927, seen by members of the Royal Commission, and was acclaimed by the critic from the Sydney Morning Herald who said it "deserves unqualified praise".

-The film was given a special screening in the town of Murgon for Aboriginals only, with a number of people in the audience from the Baranbah settlement where most of the film was made.
+The film was given a special screening in the town of Murgon for Aboriginals only, with a number of people in the audience from the Barambah settlement where most of the film was made.
 According to The Bulletin:

 The exuberance of the abos. as they recognised themselves on the screen was wild and loud.
 The outstanding actor in the film is Dunstan Webb, as an abo. medicine man.
 The obvious unreality of the picture’s theme may militate against its Australian success, but it should fare well enough overseas.

 However Romance proved to be a major disappointment at the box office and by May 1928 the company was in liquidation.

 Steele Rudd lost most of the money he invested and Eva Novak left Australia still owed £3,000 in salary.

 The movie did obtain release in the UK in 1928.